-- 19. 44.43 All students shall undertake an approved curriculum as follows: - for the Postgraduate Certificate no fewer than 60 credits, including no fewer than 20 credits from the classes in List A - for the Postgraduate Diploma no fewer than 120 credits, including no fewer than 40 credits from the classes in List A - for the degree of MSc no fewer than 180 credits: 120 credits of taught classes (including no fewer than 40 credits from the classes in List A) and 60 credits from the Project together with classes appropriate to the chosen specialism.
+- 19. 44.43 All students shall undertake an approved curriculum as follows: - for the Postgraduate Certificate no fewer than 60 credits from the lists of taught classes. - for the Postgraduate Diploma no fewer than 120 credits including all the compulsory classes. - for the degree of MSc no fewer than 180 credits including the CL980 Project